DFiantHDL/DFHDL/docs/user-guide/type-system/index.md

   7. Assigns `dbl` to the least significant 64 bits of `bits128` through casting.
 All the bits of `dbl` are selected because `.bits()` is invoked without index parameters.
   8. Modifies a byte of `bits128`.

+## Bubble Values {#bubble}

+* RT and ED - Don't Care / Unknown
+* DF - Stall

 ## `Bit`/`Boolean` DFHDL Values {#DFBitOrBool}

-`Bit` DFHDL values are meant to represent `1` or `0` values, whereas `Boolean` DFHDL values represent `true` or `false` values, respectively.
+`Bit` DFHDL values represent binary `1` or `0` values, whereas `Boolean` DFHDL values represent `true` or `false` values, respectively.
 The `Bit` and `Boolean` DFHDL values are generally interchangeable, and automatically converted between one and the other.

 !!! info "Should I use `Bit` or `Boolean` DFTypes?"

     Although they are interchangeable, it's generally recommended to use `Boolean` DFHDL values with conditional `if` statements, guards, or expressions, and `Bit` DFHDL values for everything else.
 There could be constant parameters that are better defined as a `true` or `false` `Boolean` values rather than `0` or `1` `Bit` values.

-??? info "Why have both `Bit` and `Boolean` DFTypes?"
+??? note "Why have both `Bit` and `Boolean` DFTypes?"

-    The main reason to differentiate between the `Bit` and `Boolean` is that VHDL has both `std_logic` and `boolean` types, respectively.
+    The main reason to differentiate between `Bit` and `Boolean` is that VHDL has both `std_logic` and `boolean` types, respectively.
 Verilog has only a single `logic` or `wire` to represent both.
 Indeed VHDL'2008 has relaxed some of the type constraints, but not enough.
 And nevertheless, DFHDL aims to support various HDL dialects, and thus enables simple implicit or explicit conversion between these two DFType values.

 ### DFType Constructors